This post may contain affiliate links. Please read our privacy policy.

 - 1 teaspoon Worcestershire sauce

-- Kosher salt and freshly ground pepper to taste
+- Kosher salt and freshly ground black pepper (to taste)

 Instructions

-- In a container or jar with a lid combine the olive oil, vinegar, onion, lemon juice, honey, Parmesan, Italian seasoning, mustard, Worcestershire sauce, salt and pepper.
+- In a container or jar with a lid, combine the olive oil, vinegar, onion, lemon juice, honey, Parmesan, Italian seasoning, mustard, Worcestershire sauce, salt, and pepper.